-In most states, if your arrest for DUI-DWI is a first one in your lifetime, there are circumstances under which you may have a limited or restricted driver’s license reissued to you if you meet certain criteria (such as true necessity), no other travel sources are available to you, a lack of other circumstances attendant to your arrest, and/or to attend further alcohol or drug testing or treatment.
-Often, the reissuance of a limited permit will only be allowed after 30, 60 or 90 days.
+In most states, if your arrest for DUI-DWI is the first one in your lifetime, there are circumstances under which you may have a limited or restricted driver’s license reissued to you if you meet certain criteria (such as true necessity), no other travel sources are available to you, a lack of other circumstances attendant to your arrest, and/or to attend further alcohol or drug testing or treatment.
+Often, the reissue of a limited permit will only be allowed after 30, 60 or 90 days.
 One of the requirements may be for you to complete a drug and alcohol evaluation.

 In other jurisdictions, any refusal that occurs can be a basis for a total deprivation of driving privileges for a fixed period of time.
-The length of total suspension (or revocation) can be 90 days, 180 days, one year or possibly younger, depending if this is your first alcohol related offense or a repeat offense (involving a prior administrative suspension or revocation).
+The length of total suspension (or revocation) can be 90 days, 180 days, one year or possibly younger, depending if this is your first alcohol-related offense or a repeat offense (involving a prior administrative suspension or revocation).

 You may be able to obtain a special exemption and get a restricted driver’s license to continue traveling to work.
 The issuance of restricted privileges to drive may be at the discretion of the court, and not by your choice, and not within the control of your attorney.
 The issuance of restricted driving privileges may be set by state statute, with defined guidelines for eligibility.